DBDiff/DBDiff/README.md

 </p>

 <p align="center">
-	When used alongside a [compatible database migration tool](#compatible-migration-tools), it can help enable database version control within your team or enterprise.
+	When used alongside a <a href="#compatible-migration-tools">compatible database migration tool</a>, it can help enable database version control within your team or enterprise.
 </p>

 <h2 align="center">Supporting DBDiff</h2>